justeslam/offsec2/notes/windows_enumeration.md

 > Get-ItemProperty "HKLM:\SOFTWARE\Microsoft\Windows\CurrentVersion\Uninstall\*" | select displayname
 > Get-ItemProperty "HKLM:\SOFTWARE\Wow6432Node\Microsoft\Windows\CurrentVersion\Uninstall\*"
 > Get-ItemProperty "HKLM:\SOFTWARE\Microsoft\Windows\CurrentVersion\Uninstall\*"
-# However, the listed applications from Listing 15 may not be complete.
+# However, the listed applications from above may not be complete.
 For example, this could be due to an incomplete or flawed installation process.
 Therefore, we should always check 32-bit and 64-bit Program Files directories located in C:\.
 Additionally, we should review the contents of the Downloads directory of our user to find more potential programs.
 > dir "C:\Program Files"
+> dir "C:\Program Files (x86)"
 > dir "C:\Users\CurrentUser\Downloads"
 # While it is important to create a list of installed applications on the target system, it is equally important to identify which of them are currently running.
 > Get-Process
 > Get-Process NonStandardProcess | Select-Object Path # Get the path of the process
 # Sensitive information may be stored in meeting notes, configuration files, or onboarding documents.
 With the information we gathered in the situational awareness process, we can make educated guesses on where to find such files.
 > Get-ChildItem -Path C:\xampp -Include *.txt,*.ini -File -Recurse -ErrorAction SilentlyContinue
-> Get-ChildItem -Path C:\Users\dave\ -Include *.txt,*.pdf,*.xls,*.xlsx,*.doc,*.docx -File -Recurse -ErrorAction SilentlyContinue
+> Get-ChildItem -Path C:\Users\ -Include *.txt,*.pdf,*.xls,*.xlsx,*.doc,*.docx -File -Recurse -ErrorAction SilentlyContinue
 # If you get access to the machine through another user, then restart the file search, as permissions may have changed
-> Get-ChildItem -Path C:\ -Include flag.txt -File -Recurse -ErrorAction SilentlyContinue | type # Great, but only for CTFs, probably shouldn't get used to it
+> Get-ChildItem -Path C:\ -Include local.txt -File -Recurse -ErrorAction SilentlyContinue | type # Great, but only for CTFs, probably shouldn't get used to it
+> findstr /spin “password” *.* # find all files with the word "password" in them
 > Get-History
 > (Get-PSReadlineOption).HistorySavePath
 # We can obtain the IP address and port number of applications running on servers integrated with AD by simply enumerating all SPNs in the domain, meaning we don't need to run a broad port scan.